AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 The first one is "population", this attribute refers to the node populations to be considered.
 Node populations and their names are implicitly defined in the Node Set namespace, and needn’t be declared explicitly.

-At time of interpretation of the node set file, gids must also be defined for each node in the network to be simulated.
-For that purpose, "gid" is also a valid node attribute to appear in key-value pairs.
-The "gid" to population and node_id mapping is specified according to [description below](#gid_mapping).

 ##### An Example of a Node Set File